 - The school ensures that each student has a college-level chemistry textbook (in print or electronic format) published within the last 10 years for individual use inside and outside the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that the teacher has a copy of the most recent edition of a college-level chemistry textbook or other appropriate materials to support instruction.

 - The school ensures that each student has access to AP Chemistry Guided Inquiry Experiments: Applying the Science Practices or other inquiry-based or student-directed lab activities that meet the objectives listed in the AP Chemistry Curriculum Framework.

 - The school ensures that students have access to scientific equipment/materials, all necessary resources, and adequate time to conduct hands-on, college-level chemistry laboratory investigations as outlined in the teacher’s course syllabus.

-The list below represents examples of textbooks that meet the resource requirements of AP Chemistry and have met or exceed the required alignment to the learning objectives and skills in the course curriculum framework.
-The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the resource requirements of AP Chemistry.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 For discussions regarding the usefulness of these texts and other teaching materials in the AP Chemistry classroom, please consult the AP Chemistry Teacher Community.